To read the Employee Parental Rights section please follow this link.

-If you have a pregnant employee she will have the right to have both of 26 weeks ordinary maternity leave and 26 weeks additional maternity leave.
-Your employee must tell you by the end of the 15th week before the expected week the baby is due:
+If you have a pregnant Employee she will have the right to have both 26 weeks ordinary maternity leave and 26 weeks additional maternity leave.
+Your Employee must tell you by the end of the 15th week before the expected week the baby is due:

 - She is pregnant;

 - The date she intends to start maternity leave.

 You must then write to her within 28 days, setting out the date of her return.

 All pregnant women are entitled to take time off, with pay, to attend antenatal care made on the advice of a Medical Practitioner and can include such things as relaxation classes and parent-craft classes.
 You can request to see an appointment card.